Ficus macrophylla: Notable specimens

 Large specimens of Moreton Bay fig trees are found in many parks and properties throughout eastern and northeastern Australia.
 The Brisbane, Melbourne, and Sydney botanic gardens contain numerous specimens planted in the middle of the 19th century, which are up to 35 m tall.
 At Mount Keira, near Wollongong there is a Moreton Bay fig measured at 58 m tall.
 A notable tree in the Sydney suburb of Randwick, the 150-year-old "Tree of Knowledge", was controversially cut down in 2016 to make way for the CBD and South East Light Rail.
 There are many large specimens in New Zealand.
 A Moreton Bay fig at Pahi on the Kaipara Harbour, Northland, was measured in 1984 as 26.5 m high and 48.5 m wide, and in 2011 had a girth of 14.8 m.

-The Moreton Bay fig was introduced into cultivation into California in the United States in the 1870s, 13 specimens being classified as Exceptional Trees of Los Angeles in 1980.
+The Moreton Bay fig was introduced into cultivation in California in the United States in the 1870s, 13 specimens being classified as Exceptional Trees of Los Angeles in 1980.
 The tallest Ficus macrophylla in North America is adjacent to San Diego's Natural History Museum and was planted in 1914.
 By 1996 it stood 23.7 m high and the crown was 37.4 m wide.
 The widest Moreton Bay fig in North America is Santa Barbara's Moreton Bay Fig Tree.
 It was planted in 1876, reportedly by a young girl who was given a seedling by an Australian sailor.
 It measures 175 ft across.
 The Aoyama Tree stands between the Japanese American National Museum and the Temporary Contemporary in downtown Los Angeles.
 It was planted by Buddhist Japanese Americans in the early 20th century.

 Two South African specimens, in the Arderne Gardens in Claremont and the Pretoria Zoo respectively, have the widest and second-widest canopies of any single-stemmed trees in the country.
 The Pretoria specimen was planted before 1899, and was 27 m tall with a canopy width of 43.1 m by 2012.
 There is a notable specimen sprawling on steps at the Botanical Garden of the University of Coimbra, Portugal.
 Ficus macrophylla has been used in public spaces in Palermo in Sicily, with impressive specimens found in the Orto Botanico, the gardens of the Villa Garibaldi, Giardino Inglese, and in some squares.